chinapedia/wikipedia.abstract.en/Page/Hobart.md

 Education

-UTAS_Centenary_Building.jpg's Centenary Building, Sandy Bay campus]]
+'s Centenary Building, Sandy Bay campus]]

 Hobart is home to the main campus of the University of Tasmania, located in Sandy Bay.
 On-site accommodation colleges include Christ College, Jane Franklin Hall and St John Fisher College.
 Other campuses are in Launceston and Burnie.